 Mountain bikers may want to spend some extra time in Austin exploring area trails, too, before taking a short detour to Spencer Hot Springs, about 20 miles southeast of Austin.
 Here, you can soak in a tub or a natural rock pool of naturally heated water.

 Travel Nevada PRO TIP: Do you know how to respect the springs?
 Brush up on your hot spring etiquette and keep yourself out of hot water (the bad kind).

 From Austin, continue east on the Loneliest Highway for about 24 miles to the Hickison Petroglyph Recreation Area.
 If you didn't get a chance to stop at Grimes Point, here's another chance to see some of the ancient rock art carved by the area's indigenous people.

-Continue another 46 miles to Eureka, a mining town with more to offer than just Old West charm.
+The next town on your Loneliest Highway adventure is Eureka, a mining town with more to offer than just Old West charm.
 Stop here to check out the historic Eureka Opera House, a beautifully restored 1880s-era building and the Eureka Sentinel Museum, housed in the 1879 Eureka Sentinel Newspaper Building.
 Once you arrive, you will be transported back to the days of yore—seeing really is believing.